 If you’ve been trying to conceive for over a year with no success, it’s important to talk to your medical provider and to determine if there is an underlying problem contributing to your difficulty conceiving.
-This is particularly true if you’re over the age of 35, have a history of irregular periods or pelvic pain, or have a family history of infertility, as these are all factors associated with greater difficulty conceiving.
+If you’re over the age of 35, have a history of irregular periods or pelvic pain, or have a family history of infertility, seeking help sooner rather than later is wise as these are all factors associated with greater difficulty conceiving.

 When you schedule an appointment with a fertility specialist, they will likely ask you a series of questions about your medical history, lifestyle habits, and sexual health.
 They may also perform a physical exam and order a variety of tests to determine if there are any underlying medical issues that may be impacting your fertility.

 A hormone panel, metabolic panel, complete blood count, thyroid panel, semen analysis, and imaging of the female reproductive organs are often included in initial testing.
 There are many reasons why conception may not occur, and oftentimes, there is a solution within reach.
 Common causes of infertility include: anovulation, thyroid disorder, uterine anomalies such as uterine septums, hydrosalpinx, poor egg and sperm quality, and clotting disorders.

 Making healthy lifestyle choices can play a significant role in improving fertility.
 One of the most important lifestyle changes you can make is maintaining a healthy weight.
 Being overweight or underweight can impact hormone levels and make it more difficult to conceive.